ProGamerXbox/ComputerScienceFirstProject/rulesandrequirements.md

    - 3.1.
 If the user is wrong, meaning the letter is not in the word, the user needs to try again, and the user also loses a guess.

 4. If the user correctly guesses all the letters of the word within the 7 attempts, then the user wins yeay!

----

-# Program Requirements

-- Text based (No graphics)

----

-# Project Requirements

-- don't over or under estimate your coding capabilities (code something at your level)
-- project needs to be handed on the 6th october
-- work with your teams, work should be split up equally
-- optimise your code at the end, making it more readable and efficient